Xunnamius/project-utils/packages/plugin-lint/README.md

 - ⛔ † Errors when this package's source imports another package from the same monorepo but does not list said package in `package.json` `dependencies` field
   - [Self-referential imports][13] are excluded from this check
+- ⚠️ Warns when `package.json` is missing the `config.codecov.flag` field
 - ⚠️ Warns when `package.json` contains `devDependencies`
   - These should be located in the project root's `package.json` file instead